Are you... helping to run a , a member of a , or thinking of joining one? These pointers will help you make the most of your PsychSoc experience.

 Remember to include freebies

-Remember that medical students love freebies!
+Remember - everyone loves a freebie!
 So, where possible, buy some snacks, refreshments and wine.

 Pre-clinical medical students tend not to have much exposure to patients and will jump at the opportunity for some clinical shadowing.

 Through your you can arrange for them to shadow a registrar or consultant for the day.

 The National Student Psychiatry Network Facebook group is used to communicate between , including asking for advice on how to set up a society.